 The Final Word

-Saint Francis of Assisi deserves to hold its head up high.
-It’s a fine, fine addition to the Project — too bad it's not sticking around for future generations.
+Saint Francis of Assisi is a fine, fine addition to the Project — too bad it's not sticking around for future generations.